Rules

 Select the rule desired.
 Be sure to select the type of rule that best matches the data type.
 (Text, Numeric, JavaScript expression, Json value)

-Data Validation - Evaluates validity of the cell data.
+Data Validation - Evaluates the validity of the data.

 Rules are evaluated from top to bottom.
 If you want one rule to execute before another, ensure it is ordered correctly.